0xDBFB7/covidinator/README.md

 One the one hand, there're some pretty good reasons to want embargoes, like the Ingelfinger rules - no need to lather up a furor just for some idle musings, and publishing too early is a terrible idea.
 On the other hand, embargo rules came from publishers, and it's not obvious that these decisions were not somewhat motivated by financial considerations.
 There's a recent movement towards more "live" and open science - it's hard to tell when the, especially in a pandemic.
 Fortunately, it's not like any of what we're discussing here actually matters, anyways.

+Because this is basically a TRL 0 technique,